syelle/alexa-seattle-bus-schedules-skill/docs/shaun-worklog.md

 ## January

+- 8: Commit intent test event to repo.
+Start work on "save shortcut for stop" feature.
 - 7: Enhance stop arrival info to report up to the next three arrivals.
 - 6: Finish initial code reorganization.
 - 5: Continued reorganization of code.